 - CB to CB connections along the culvert.
 This avoids offset CBs that would require a junction box because a tee connection to the existing shallow culvert is not feasible.

 - Eliminating the trap when connecting CB to CB.

 - Type 241 CB with a vane grate within the roadway.

-- Reduced or eliminated riser sections, if the street surface is flat enough to allow for adjustment of the casting with less riser.
+- Reduced or eliminated riser sections, if the street surface is flat enough to allow for adjustment of the casting with a reduced riser.

 - Inverted frames to reduce the height of the casting.

 24. Other non-standard installations and modified structures may be approved, if SPU agrees that grading to eliminate the need is not feasible.
 Structures will be individually reviewed, using the following criteria:

 - The non-standard structure is accessible and maintainable.

 - The non-standard structure does not increase risk of flooding.

 - Within the roadway, consider in the following order: